SC1DR-OFFICIAL/ClientRetentionAI/README.md

 The dataset used for this project includes customer information, behavioral patterns, and churn status.
 You can download the dataset from [Kaggle - Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).

+!!!
+The dataset belongs to the author.
+The data is used for demonstration purposes only.
+Not for commercial use.

 ## Installation

 To set up the project locally, follow these steps: